by John Ellis

 The website Covenant Eyes cites statistics that reveal that 79% of men ages 18-30 view pornography on a monthly basis; 67% of men ages 31-49 years old view pornography on a monthly basis.
 Change it to a weekly basis, and 63% of men ages 18-30 report to having viewed pornography.
 70% of unmarried men report that they regularly consume pornography; 55% of married men report that they regularly consume pornography.

 I could cite depressing and scary statistic after statistic, and I encourage you to avail yourself of the free e-book offered by Covenant Eyes (you can do so by clicking here).
-The unassailable fact is that pornography is already an enormous problem; our young men (and our middle-aged and old men) are overwhelming being trapped in a spiritual and physical prison of their own lust by a media-savvy industry that is available on the devices that rarely leave their grasp.
+The unassailable fact is that pornography is already an enormous problem; our young men (and our middle-aged and old men) are overwhelmingly being trapped in a spiritual and physical prison of their own lust by a media-savvy industry that is available on the devices that rarely leave their grasp.
 And, apart from God’s grace, it’s a problem that is probably only going to worsen.

 According to Barna Research, only 32% of teenagers believe that viewing porn is wrong.
 The report reveals that, “This posture toward porn among younger Americans is confirmed by how they talk about porn with their friends: the vast majority reports that conversations with their friends about porn are neutral, accepting or even encouraging.
 They generally assume most people look at porn at least on occasion, and the morality of porn is rarely discussed or even considered.
 Just one in 10 teens and one in 20 young adults report talking with their friends about porn in a disapproving way.”